hivenetes/k8s-bootstrapper/README.md

 ## Install Argo CD

-We have leveraged [argocd: app of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) to bootstrap DOKS.
+We have leveraged [argocd: app of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) to bootstrap Kubernetes cluster.

 ```bash
 # Once the cluster is up and running